Welcome to Liberia

 Kez = 4; African Border Corruption = 1

 Once in Monrovia, I told my host I needed food, but he thought it was more important to walk to his place in the community to meet all his family first.
 I was pretty hungry by the time I finally got some food, so I got through it fairly quickly.
-My stomach felt better after that, but I then realised I was super tired and told my host I just wanted to sleep, but he kept putting me on the phone to his friends and family.
+My stomach felt better after that, but I then realised I was super tired.
+I told my host I just wanted to sleep, but he kept putting me on the phone to his friends and family.
 It was only after I actually fell asleep talking to one of them that he let me retire for the night.

 My main aim after waking up was to go to the Cote d’Ivoire embassy first thing, then see some of the city and find some WiFi.
 I’d advised my host the night before of what I wanted to do, but he instead took me somewhere else in the city so he could see one of his friends.
-We had to get another 20 minute taxi and walk 10 minutes to the embassy, so even though I’d aimed to get there at 9am, I didn’t make it until 12pm.
+We had to get another 20 minute taxi and walk 10 minutes to the embassy.
+Even though I’d aimed to get there at 9am, I didn’t make it until 12pm.
 Africa time strikes again!

 While running around from place to place, I had gotten small glimpses of how things were in the city.
 It seems people were selling stuff everywhere and using what ever was available around to display their stuff.
 I bet there’s some stiff competition to get some spots!
 The traffic is a also pretty crazy.
-At times it seems that it would be quicker to walk than sit inside a hot car in traffic breathing in the fumes from cars in front.
+At times it seems that it would be quicker to walk than sit inside a hot car in traffic, breathing in the fumes from cars in front.

 The bar was called The Basement and when we approached a lovely lady inside, she ushered us to an office upstairs, where a nice man running an NGO said we could sit down and use the WiFi.
 I ended up talking to the man and he told me a bit about his organisation, which aims to elevate the poor in Liberia and stop them being taken advantage of.
 After telling him about the volunteer work I do in Hong Kong, he decided that we should network.
 I find it funny that anyone would want to network with me, but sure, let’s do it.